Oluwatosin1620/LITA-Projects-Assignment/README.md

 The following insights will be drawn:
 * Which region has the highest sales?
 * What product was sold the most?
-* What month did they have the highest sales?
+* What month had the highest sales each year?
 * What quantity of product was sold in each month of the year?
 * What is the total number of products sold in the year?
 * What is the total revenue of products sold in each region?